joyrex2001/kubedock/README.md

 # Kubedock

 Kubedock is a minimal implementation of the docker api that will orchestrate containers on a kubernetes cluster, rather than running containers locally.
 The main driver for this project is to run tests that require docker-containers inside a container, without the requirement of running docker-in-docker within resource heavy containers.
-Containers that are orchestrated by kubedock are considered short-lived and emphemeral and not intended to run production services.
+Containers that are orchestrated by kubedock are considered short-lived and ephemeral and not intended to run production services.
 An example use case is running [testcontainers-java](https://www.testcontainers.org) enabled unit-tests in a tekton pipeline.
 In this use case, running kubedock in a sidecar can help orchestrating containers inside the kubernetes cluster instead of within the task container itself.

 ## Quick start